au-uk/Learn-Ansible/README.md

 ```
 ansible -i inventory -m ping
 ```
-We can create a dynamic inventory via our cloud provider cli (i.e. aws ec2 describe-instances --query "Reservations[*].Instances[*].{Address:PublicIpAddress}") or manually with a list of host-names or IP addresses.
+We can create a dynamic inventory via a cloud provider cli (i.e. aws ec2 describe-instances --query "Reservations[*].Instances[*].{Address:PublicIpAddress}") or manually with a list of host-names or IP addresses.

 Next, we need to set-up password less SSH access to out inventory of hosts, using our public key file.
 We can create Private and Public Key using the following command locally.
 ```